 02 of 10

 Russia is not any more dangerous than any other big country!
 Of course, every city has its bad neighborhoods, and if you’re looking for trouble, you will always find it.
 However, if you abide by normal safety rules and don’t do anything illegal, you will not be in any more danger than you would be in New York or Paris.
-There are also a lot of police in Russia, which can be a different problem, but also means that it’s very safe on Russian streets.
+There is also a lot of police in Russia, which can be a different problem, but also means that it’s very safe on Russian streets.

 03 of 10